digitalservicebund/ris-ui/README.md

 lefthook install
 ```

-When you make a commit now, Lefthook will ensure your changes and commit message adhere to our coding guidelines.
+When you make a commit now, Lefthook will ensure your changes and commit message adhere to our coding guidelines:

+- Code is formatted with Prettier
+- ESLint passes without warnings
+- The commit message follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification

 ### Making a release